Tosakin Goldfish: Care Guide, Varieties, Lifespan, Pictures & More

 We recommend Cobalt Aquatics Ultra Goldfish Color Slow Sinking Pellets.
 These pellets contain everything that your Tosakin will need to keep healthy and strong.
 They’re also slow sinking to help your Tosakin feed and get their fill.

 Keeping Your Tosakin Goldfish Healthy

 Since the entire population of Tosakin can be traced back to six individual fish, tons of inbreeding was involved.
-This is believed to be why Tosakin Goldfish have their unique deformities and are relatively sensitive.
-You need to make sure that they are being fed top-quality food and their environments are being maintained within proper parameters.
+This is believed to be why Tosakin Goldfish have unique deformities and are relatively sensitive.
+You need to ensure that they are being fed top-quality food and that their environments are maintained within proper parameters.